endymion1818/deliciousreverie/src/pages/post/lowest-tech-first.md

 ---
 title: Lowest tech first
-date: "2021-06-04T15:21:21+01:00"
+date: "2021-06-23T10:21:21+01:00"
 description: "Should I use CSS or JavaScript to perform this task?
-If you're asking yourself this question, I have an answer for you: use the lowest technology available to you first."
+If you're asking yourself this question, I have an answer for you: use the lowest technology available to you which can complete the task."
 draft: false
 tags:
   - javascript